Where to practise?

 Colleagues’ chambers / their own facility

 Ok, you have significant competition.
-Make sure that you understand completely the financial arrangements in play here, as well as who’s brand you are growing.
+Make sure that you understand completely the financial arrangements in play here, as well as whose brand you are growing.
 Initially, you will likely be paying a fee for use of the facilities, much like you would at a private hospital.
 With time, however, there may be an opportunity to buy into the facility too; in such a situation, you would then need to declare to patients your financial interest in the facility.

 Share by: